ltelab/disdrodb/docs/source/contribute_data.rst

 .. note::

-   For more details and options related to DISDRODB L0 processing, read the section `Run DISDRODB L0 Processing <https://disdrodb.readthedocs.io/en/latest/l0_processing.html>`_.
+   For more details and options related to DISDRODB L0 processing, read the section :ref:`Run DISDRODB L0 Processing <l0_processing>`.

 The DISDRODB L0 processing generates the DISDRODB `Processed` directories tree illustrated here below.